-Urgent Care versus Emergency Room: Know When to Go
+Urgent Care or Emergency Room?
+Know When to Go

-An urgent care center is not an emergency room.
+An urgent care center does not deliver the same level of medical care that you can get at an emergency room.
 But how do you know when to go to a walk-in urgent care clinic or when you should head for the nearest ER?

-If you are experiencing signs of a stroke, heart attack or other life-threatening condition, call 911 or go straight to the emergency room.
-If you’re experiencing chest pain, impaired consciousness, bleeding that won’t stop or difficulty breathing, call 911 and get to the hospital ER quickly.
+If you are experiencing signs of a stroke, heart attack or other life-threatening condition, call 9-1-1 or go straight to the ER.
+If you’re experiencing chest pain, impaired consciousness, bleeding that won’t stop or difficulty breathing, call 9-1-1 and get to the hospital ER quickly.

 Go to an Urgent Care Center for: